loopbackio/loopback-connector-cloudant/README.md

 Unlike relational db or mongodb, Cloudant doesn't have a concept as 'table' or 'collection', data in a Cloudant database are all stored as documents.

-The connector uses a design document to represent a Loopback model, and common documents to represent model instances.
+The connector uses a design document to represent a LoopBack model, and common documents to represent model instances.

 The following is a comparison among different databases: